+- The following are the usual forms of leases:

 - Lease of any kind of real property

 - Lease with purchase option

 - Lease of lands

+- Commercial leases

 Leases of offices, factories and industries are governed by the Law on Real Estate Leases.
 While leases of "real estate properties intended for commercial purposes" (meaning those in which business activities are performed or services are rendered on a regular basis) and leases of offices, factories and industries are governed by the Law on Commercial Real Estate Lease.